Lithos-hub/iMovies/README.md

 * Added dynamic trailers dialogs on /movie/id page
 * Added some aesthetic changes on /trailers page

+Version 1.3

+* Optimized code in the section Genres using v-bind and v-on:click to use a single function to return movies of different genres.
+* Some aesthetic changes in general.

 ## Project setup
 ```
 npm install